Jomhuri Eslami Street

-Shahi Avenue is a street in the centre of Tehran, Iran.
+Jomhuri Avenue is a street in the centre of Tehran, Iran.
 It has shops for the purchase of electronic equipment.
-Shah is officially known as Shah Avenue, It is home to Tehran's biggest mobile phone shopping centre, Alaeddin (known as Bazaar-e Alaeddin).
+Jomhuri is officially known as Jomhuri Islami Avenue which means Islamic republic.
+It is home to Tehran's biggest mobile phone shopping centre, Alaeddin (known as Bazaar-e Alaeddin).
 It is also a place where Tehran youngsters hang out during the evening.

-Before the 1979 Revolution, the avenue's name was Shah (King).
+Before the 1979 Iranian Revolution, the avenue's name was Shah (King).